 The take home message here is that all patients regardless of their ethnicity need to undergo a thorough examination and facial analysis.
 Diagnosis is the most important step in the initial consultation process.
 No surgeon should ever simply categorize an ethnic patient and devise a plan purely based on the category.
 However, with experience, each Rhinoplasty Surgeon will learn and devise his/her own set of knowledge base to draw from.

-For example, while it would be wrong for a surgeon to automatically assume that a Hispanic patient needs or even wants a higher bridge, it would be equally foolish for the Plastic Surgeon to ignore the fact that many Latino patients do have weak tip cartilages, with very heavy thick skin, making the use of additional tip grafts for support often necessary.
+For example, while it would be wrong for a surgeon to automatically assume that a Hispanic patient needs or even wants a higher bridge, it would be equally foolish for the Plastic Surgeon to ignore the fact that many Latinx patients do have weak tip cartilages with very heavy thick skin making the use of additional tip grafts for support often necessary.